Nicolas Darvas

-Nicolas Darvas (1920–1977) was a dancer, self-taught investor, and author.
-He is best known for his book, "How I Made $2,000,000 in the Stock Market."
+Nicolas Darvas (1920–1977) was a Hungarian dancer, self-taught investor, and author, best known for his book, How I Made $2,000,000 in the Stock Market.

 Career

 Dancer

 Hungarian by birth, Darvas trained as an economist at the University of Budapest.
 Reluctant to remain in Hungary until either the Nazis or the Soviet Union took over, he fled in June 1943 at the age of 23 with a forged exit visa and fifty pounds sterling to Istanbul, Turkey.
-Sometime later, he met up with his half-sister Julia. who became his partner in a dancing team in Europe and the United States.
+Sometime later, he met up with his half-sister Julia, who became his partner in a dancing team in Europe and the United States.

-In April 1953 the two appeared with Judy Garland and Bob Hope.
+In April 1953, the two appeared with Judy Garland and Bob Hope.
 By 1956, they were touring.

 Investor

 During his off hours as a dancer, he had read some 200 books on the market and on speculators, sometimes reading up to eight hours a day.
 He began his studies by reading the following: